docmcfly/loginViaEmail/README.md

 This extension extends the authorization mechanism:

-If an email address is entered as the username, the corresponding user is identified.
-Only if the user name can be uniquely assigned to the e-mail address will the user name be passed to the authorization mechanism and the login be carried out with it.
+If an e-mail address is specified as the user name, the associated user is identified.
+Only if the username can be uniquely assigned to the e-mail address, the authorization mechanism is executed with this username.

 ### German :: Deutsch